-RC in 2022
+RC in 2023

-LEAD Ranger Progress
+LEAD Progress

-LEAD Ranger is a self-funded, long term ranger training and leadership program set up by three organisations; the International Anti-Poaching Foundation (IAPF), the Thin Green Line Foundation (TGLF) and Ranger Campus.
+LEAD is a self-funded, long term ranger training and leadership program set up by three organisations; Akashinga (formerly the International Anti-Poaching Foundation), the Thin Green Line Foundation (TGLF) and Ranger Campus.

 The LEAD Ranger program focuses on building ranger instructional and leadership capacity on the ground, through a tiered training program that matches the requirements of the organisations we work with.
-Graduates at all levels are provided with long term support in the form of (updated) training materials and mentoring after the training.
+Graduates at all levels are provided with long term support in the form of (updated) training materials, refresher training and mentoring.
 With the program we aim to increase the number of local anti-poaching leaders and instructors, thereby providing more rangers with access to continuous, high quality training from their own leaders.

 As the LEAD Ranger program is self-funded, it allows us to focus on quality, not quantity.
-No attendance courses are given, all LEAD

-Ranger graduates are assessed according to qualification profiles for passing the course.
+No attendance courses are given, all LEAD graduates are assessed according to qualification profiles for passing the course.